 Options are granted to certain executives, employees and consultants of the Consolidated Entity in the form of share-based payments.
-There is currently no formal employee share plan, however selected employees of the Consolidated Entity were granted options during the year.
-The purpose of the grant of options to selected employees was to:
+There is currently no formal employee share plan.
+There were no options granted during the current year.
+The purpose of the grant of options to selected employees in the previous year was to: